johnkerl/miller/docs/src/reference-verbs.md

 </pre>
 <pre class="pre-non-highlight-in-pair">
 Usage: mlr step [options]
-Computes values dependent on the previous record, optionally grouped by category.
+Computes values dependent on earlier/later records, optionally grouped by category.
 Options:
--a {delta,rsum,...}   Names of steppers: comma-separated, one or more of: delta    Compute differences in field(s) between successive records shift    Include value(s) in field(s) from previous record, if any from-first Compute differences in field(s) from first record ratio    Compute ratios in field(s) between successive records rsum     Compute running sums of field(s) between successive records counter  Count instances of field(s) between successive records ewma     Exponentially weighted moving average over successive records
+-a {delta,rsum,...} Names of steppers: comma-separated, one or more of: counter    Count instances of field(s) between successive records delta      Compute differences in field(s) between successive records ewma       Exponentially weighted moving average over successive records from-first Compute differences in field(s) from first record ratio      Compute ratios in field(s) between successive records rsum       Compute running sums of field(s) between successive records shift      Alias for shift-lag shift-lag  Include value(s) in field(s) from the previous record, if any shift-lead Include value(s) in field(s) from the next record, if any

 -f {a,b,c}   Value-field names on which to compute statistics -g {d,e,f}   Optional group-by-field names
 -F           Computes integerable things (e.g. counter) in floating point.
              As of Miller 6 this happens automatically, but the flag is accepted as a no-op for backward compatibility with Miller 5 and below.
--d {x,y,z} Weights for ewma.
+-d {x,y,z}   Weights for EWMA.
 1 means current sample gets all weight (no
              smoothing), near under under 1 is light smoothing, near over 0 is heavy smoothing.
 Multiple weights may be specified, e.g.
              "mlr step -a ewma -f sys_load -d 0.01,0.1,0.9".
 Default if omitted is "-d 0.5".
 -o {a,b,c}   Custom suffixes for EWMA output fields.
 If omitted, these default to
              the -d values.
 If supplied, the number of -o values must be the same as the number of -d values.
--h|--help Show this message.
+-h|--help S  how this message.

 Examples:
   mlr step -a rsum -f request_size